Titanic: Passenger facilities

-Third Class (commonly referred to as Steerage) accommodations aboard Titanic were not as luxurious as First or Second Class, but even so, were better than on many other ships of the time.
-They reflected the improved standards which the White Star Line had adopted for trans-Atlantic immigrant and lower-class travel.
-On most other North Atlantic passenger ships at the time, Third Class accommodations consisted of little more than open dormitories in the forward end of the vessels, in which hundreds of people were confined, often without adequate food or toilet facilities.
+Third Class (commonly referred to as steerage) accommodations aboard Titanic were not as luxurious as First or Second Class but were better than on many other ships of the time, where Third Class accommodations consisted of little more than open dormitories in which hundreds of people were confined, often without adequate food or toilet facilities.
 The White Star Line had long since broken that mould.
 As seen aboard Titanic, all White Star Line passenger ships divided their Third Class accommodations into two sections, always at opposite ends of the vessel from one another.
 The established arrangement was that single men were quartered in the forward areas, while single women, married couples and families were quartered aft.
-In addition, while other ships provided only open berth sleeping arrangements, White Star Line vessels provided their Third Class passengers with private, small but comfortable cabins capable of accommodating two, four, six, eight and ten passengers.

-Third Class accommodations also included their own dining rooms, as well as public gathering areas including adequate open deck space, which aboard Titanic comprised the Poop Deck at the stern, the forward and aft well decks, and a large open space on D Deck which could be used as a social hall.
-This was supplemented by the addition of a smoking room for men and a General Room on C Deck which women could use for reading and writing.
-Although they were not as glamorous in design as spaces seen in upper-class accommodations, they were still far above average for the period.
+In addition, while other ships provided only open berth sleeping arrangements, White Star Line vessels provided their Third-Class passengers with private, small but comfortable cabins capable of accommodating two, four, six, eight and ten passengers.
+Third Class accommodations also included their own dining rooms, as well as public gathering areas including adequate open deck space.
+This was supplemented by the addition of a smoking room for men and a general room on C Deck which women could use for reading and writing.

 Leisure facilities were provided for all three classes to pass the time.
 As well as making use of the indoor amenities such as the library, smoking rooms, and gymnasium, it was also customary for passengers to socialise on the open deck, promenading or relaxing in hired deck chairs or wooden benches.
 A passenger list was published before the sailing to inform the public which members of the great and good were on board, and it was not uncommon for ambitious mothers to use the list to identify rich bachelors to whom they could introduce their marriageable daughters during the voyage.